A Note on Generalizing Power Bounds for Physical Design: Dual problem

 \paragraph{Dual problem.} Maximizing the dual function $g$ can be written as the (almost) standard form semidefinite problem, in inequality form:

-with variables $N = (N_1, \dots, N_n)$ with $N_i \in \symm^{m_i}_+$ for $i = 1, \dots, n$, $\nu \in \reals^{m_0}$ and $t \in \reals$.
+with variables $N = (N_1, \dots, N_d)$ with $N_i \in \symm^{m_i}_+$ for $i = 1, \dots, d$, $\nu \in \reals^{m_0}$ and $t \in \reals$.
 This transformation is standard and a simple proof of equivalence follows from the application of a Schur complement~\cite[\S A.5.5]{cvxbook}.

-\paragraph{Extensions.} In the case that $f$ is a ratio of quadratics or has additional quadratic constraints added as indicator functions, we can apply a similar transformation to that of~\cite{angerisBoundsEfficiencyMetrics2022} which leads to an additional quadratic constraint that is easily included in the dual formulation.
+\paragraph{Extensions.} In the case that $f$ is a ratio of quadratics or has additional quadratic constraints added as indicator functions, we can apply a similar transformation as~\cite{angerisBoundsEfficiencyMetrics2022} which leads to an additional quadratic constraint that is easily included in the dual formulation.